 PMRF – Key Eligibility

-The applicants should adhere to the following eligibility conditions to apply for the PMRF.
+The applicants should adhere to the following eligibility conditions to apply for the PMRF through Direct Entry Channel.

-- They must be pursuing or completed the final year of 4-(or 5) year undergraduate/5-year integrated M.Tech/5-year integrated M.Sc./2-year M.Sc./5-year undergraduate-postgraduate dual degree programs in Science and Technology streams from IISc/IITs/NITs/IISERs/IIEST.
+- They must be pursuing or completed the final year of Bachelor’s or Master’s or dual degree in Science and Technology streams from IISc/IITs/NITs/IISERs/IIEST with CGPA/CPI of 8.0 or above on a 10-point scale, OR

-- The students must have qualified GATE and be pursuing or have completed M.Tech./MS by Research at IISc/IITs/IISERs having a minimum CGPA or CPI of 8.0 (on a 10-point scale) at the end of the first semester with a minimum of four courses.
+- The students must have qualified GATE and be pursuing or have completed M.Tech./MS by Research at one of the PMRF Granting Institutes having a minimum CGPA or CPI of 8.0 (on a 10-point scale) or above at the end of the first semester with a minimum of four courses.

 PMRF – Scholarship and Host Institutions